Licella™ – Pioneering Technology for a Lower Carbon Future

 Our Cat-HTR™ chemical recycling technology creates recycled oil from waste plastic in just 20 minutes.

-Our unique hydrothermal upgrading platform, the Cat-HTR™ (Catalytic Hydrothermal Reactor), can rapidly and economically transform a wide range of biomass, waste plastic and industry residues into biocrude to produce biofuels and chemicals .
+Our unique hydrothermal upgrading platform, the Cat-HTR™ (Catalytic Hydrothermal Reactor), can rapidly and economically transform a wide range of biomass, waste plastic and industry residues into a synthetic oil or biocrude to produce more sustainable fuels and chemicals.

 Licella™ is the global leader in hydrothermal upgrading – the process of chemically transforming biomass and other organic based material (even non-recyclable plastic) into oil, which can be refined to advanced biofuels and chemicals.
 Hydrothermal upgrading is now widely accepted as one of the most likely production pathways for producing advanced drop-in biofuels at scale.

 Why hydrothermal upgrading vs pyrolosis?

-Unlike techniques such as pyrolysis, hydrothermal upgrading with the Cat-HTR™ has the significant advantage of being able to chemically recycle mixed plastic and multilayer plastic, a true circular solution for End-of-Life Plastic.
+For plastic, hydrothermal upgrading with the Cat-HTR™ has the significant advantage of being able to chemically recycle mixed plastic and multilayer plastic, a true circular solution for End-of-Life Plastic.
 For biomass, the Cat-HTR™ produces a stable biocrude which can be easily shipped, is not acidic and is miscible (blendable) with conventional oil.